-Hospice facilities can charge $146 per hour on an average from a patient.
+Hospice facilities can charge $146 per hour an average for a patient.
 The rates are not assumed based on the degree of services provided.
 Preferably, the pricing structure is constituted on a per hour basis.
-However, annual payments can vary with the year.
-Medicare also reimburses the agency $40 per hour, making it a profitable endeavor.

 Individuals considering to open a hospice business must evaluate the questions mentioned above meticulously before arriving at a decision.
 Thorough research and careful assessment of each aspect is necessary to undertake an informed decision.
-You must ascertain the costs and weigh the pros and cons before jumping right off the cliff into the abyss.
+You must ascertain the costs and weigh the pros and cons.

 If you would like us to get your business licensed and accredited to provide hospice services, contact us today at 877-327-7242.